zoltar00/Loyverse-sync/README.md

 ![image](https://user-images.githubusercontent.com/32526436/138573861-b4eab01e-9cb2-44c0-a8dc-3d36535dc600.png)

 - The plugin uses automattic for Woocommerce: https://packagist.org/packages/automattic/woocommerce
 - Featured Image by URL (This must be installed and activated.
-The plugin will not activate if this plugin is nto active.
+The plugin will not activate if this plugin is not active.
 More details on the plugin: https://wordpress.org/plugins/featured-image-by-url/)

 The plugin will use a custom database to store some information used for the synchronization.
 Normally there is no Access to configure.
 If the database is not present the plugin will create it for you.